History of KFC: International growth and franchisee disputes under John Cranor III

 In March 1991 the KFC name was officially adopted, although the chain was already widely known by that initialism.
 The change was advised by the Schechter Group brand consultancy agency.
 Research demonstrated that 80 percent of customers already associated the "KFC" initials with Kentucky Fried Chicken.
 A spokesman for the chain said that it represented its diversified menu, which was moving away from solely fried products.
 Kyle Craig, president of KFC US, admitted the change was an attempt to distance the chain from the unhealthy connotations of "fried".
 In 1994, Milford Prewitt praised the "crafty and well-timed repositioning" in Nation's Restaurant News.
 On the other hand, a 2005 editorial in Advertising Age stated, "the chain's jettisoning of a venerable name—and distancing from the word fried—was ill-conceived and damaging.
 It made a clear brand fuzzy."

 The early 1990s saw successful major products launched throughout the chain, including spicy "Hot Wings" (launched in 1990), popcorn chicken (1992), and, outside the US, the "Zinger", a spicy chicken fillet burger (1993).
 In 1993, rotisserie style chicken, under the name "Colonel's Rotisserie Gold", was introduced at over 30 percent of US outlets.
 However, despite a $100 million investment in marketing, the product failed to gain sales traction.
 The launch of skinless chicken, designed to appeal to health-conscious customers, failed; customers disliked the unfamiliar texture, and the product resulted in increased overheads, which contributed to a 37 percent decline in operating profits in 1991.

 In June 1991, Singapore was chosen for the launch of the first-ever KFC breakfast menu.
-Products included chicken, omelettes and scrambled eggs, sold under the "Colonel's Country Breakfast" banner.
+Products included chicken, omelets and scrambled eggs, sold under the "Colonel's Country Breakfast" banner.
 Singapore was chosen for the launch due to the growth of the breakfast market in that country.